 This is my last summer at home before college.
 Why would I do this program?

-It’s true; SHSS requires a great deal of commitment from all its participants.
-We work very hard, it’s very intense, and we expect a lot of everybody involved.
-But our alumni report acquiring a confidence, a set of friendships with peers, and a foundation of relationships to faculty that stand them in good stead for the rest of their college careers and beyond.
+SHSS requires a great deal of commitment from all its participants.
+We work very hard, it’s very intense, and we expect a lot of everyone involved.
+However, SHSS alumni report acquiring more confidence, a set of friendships with peers, and a foundation of relationships to faculty that stand them in good stead for the rest of their college careers and beyond.
 SHSS students often go on to assume leadership positions on campus.
-All students will have one of their SHSS professors as their first-year advisor, and in our experience, these advising relationships work very well during the first year and last throughout their time at Williams, putting SHSSers at a significant advantage.
+All students will have one of their SHSS professors as their first-year advisor and often these advising relationships last throughout a student’s time at Williams.
 SHSS continues into the first year in other ways, too, with follow-up activities and reunions.

 Apply to be a Resident Mentor